Cows with sensor tags on their ears

 Despite the challenges, our research participants saw a range of opportunities for new agri-tech, such as in sustainable farming, attracting young farmers, land management and biodiversity, and organic farming.

-One of the main recommendations of our work was to create an integrated knowledge sharing platform that can bring together all groups of stakeholders in the sector.
+One of the main recommendations of our work was to create an integrated knowledge sharing platform to bring together all groups of stakeholders in the sector.

 Project team